Mercedes-Benz Econic

 The Mercedes-Benz Econic is a low-entry truck introduced by Mercedes-Benz in 1998.
-It is available in weights of 18 t and 26 t and is powered by a 6-cylinder inline engine with turbo and intercooler.
+It is available in weights of 18 t and 26 t and is powered by a six-cylinder inline engine with turbo and intercooler.
 It is normally used for waste collection, fire and emergency purposes and airport ground services.
+In 2014, it received a facelift which included new headlamps and a revised front grille.